speedment/speedment-doc/pages/enterprise_spring.md

 ### Updating Entities

-Entity updating via the REST API is done by executing a PATCH request to the base REST route of the table you are updating the entity in.
-This route must be suffixed by the Primary Key column value of the entity that is being updated.
-For example, to update a "film" entity we would execute the following request:
+When the `REST Enable UPDATE` option is enabled for a table, existing entites can be updated through a PATCH request.
+To update a "film" entity we would execute the following request:

 ```
 curl -d '{“title”: Some other great movie}' -H "Content-Type: application/json" -X PATCH localhost:8080/sakila/film/1000